DanielEstrada971102/dtpr-package/docs/_build/html/_sources/src/base/event.rst.txt

         --> Stations traversed: []
         --> Not showered

-The ``Event`` class is not limited to using DT Ntuple information.
-It can be used in standalone mode just like a container by manually adding any type of attribute that you consider necessary.
+The ``Event`` class is not limited to using Ntuple information.
+It can be used just like a container by manually adding any type of attribute that you consider necessary.
 A simple example of this is, for instance, adding customized showers to the event.
 For practice, let us take the class ``Shower`` from the ``dtpr.particles.shower`` module just to illustrate how to add objects to the event: